 LEE SHERMAN DREYFUS was born in Milwaukee.
 After serving in the U.S. Navy in World War II, Dreyfus returned to Wisconsin and entered the University of Wisconsin-Madison where he earned a bachelor’s degree in 1949, a master’s degree in 1952, and a doctorate in communication in 1957.
 From 1949 to 1952, Dreyfus was an instructor in the University of Wisconsin-Extension speech department.
-From 1952 to 1962, he was professor of mass communications at Wayne State University.
-In 1962 he returned to the University of Wisconsin-Madison as professor of speech and radio-television education.
+From 1952 to 1962, he was a professor of mass communications at Wayne State University.
+In 1962 he returned to the University of Wisconsin-Madison as a professor of speech and radio-television education.
 He also managed the university’s public television station and chaired the university’s radio-television-film division.
 In 1967 Dreyfus became the ninth president of Wisconsin State University-Stevens Point (UW-SP) and served until 1972 when he was named as the first chancellor of UW-SP following the merger of the UW System.
 He served as chancellor until 1978 when he ran for governor of Wisconsin.
 Dreyfus declined to run for re-election in 1982.